Man killed after mobility scooter row

 Mr Bosley, known as Boz, had gone to watch the football at his local pub and while there saw Stone damaging the scooter, which let to a disagreement between the pair, police said.

-Stone, who lived in Canada but was visiting family in Warwick, tracked him down in Kettlewell Close, where he stabbed him.
+Stone, who lived in Canada but was visiting family in Warwick, stabbed him in Kettlewell Close.

 Det Sgt Sean Tonelli said: "This wasn't a heat of the moment incident.
 Stone made a deliberate and premeditated decision to go and get a knife.